Colton Underwood Reveals Why He’s Still Not Engaged Or Living With Cassie Randolph 1 Year After ‘The Bachelor’

 Fans of The Bachelor couple know that both Colton and Cassie relocated to Los Angeles earlier this year, but that they moved into separate places, which is a rare move for a post-Bachelor couple.
 Cassie even noted that Caelynn Miller-Keyes, one of Colton’s Bachelor exes, was living in her building.
 Colton, meanwhile, moved to L.A. from Denver to be closer to Cassie, but not too close.
 The two have had to defend against breakup rumors due to their living situation and slow-paced romance.

-While the lovebirds left The Bachelor with no proposal and no Neil Lane diamond ring, Colton told People that will all come in due time.
+While the lovebirds left The Bachelor with no proposal and no Neil Lane diamond ring, Colton told People that everything will come in due time.

-“She doesn’t have a ring on her finger yet,” Colton told the celebrity magazine of Cassie.
+“She doesn’t have a ring on her finger yet,” Colton told the celebrity magazine.
 “But she will, one day.”